wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 ### How to add a new diet composer {#sec_herbiv_new_diet}
 In a scenario with multiple forage types, the herbivore decides what to include in its diet.
-This decision is modelled by an implementation of the [strategy](\ref sec_strategy) class interface \ref Fauna::ComposeDietInterface.
+This decision is modelled by an implementation of a so called “diet composer model”: \ref Fauna::DietComposer.
-You can implement your own model by deriving a class from the interface.
+You can implement your own model as a new class or a simple function; just call it in \ref Fauna::GetForageDemands::get_diet_composition().

 - Parameters:
 	+ Create a new enum entry in \ref Fauna::DietComposer.
 	+ Parse the parameter in \ref Fauna::ParamReader::callback() under `CB_DIET_COMPOSER` and expand the error message with your string identifier.
 	+ Add your string identifier to the help output in \ref Fauna::ParamReader::declare_parameters().
 	+ Document your model in the comments of the example instruction file: `data/ins/herbivores.ins`.
-- Call your model in \ref Fauna::HerbivoreBase::compose_diet().
+- Call your model in \ref Fauna::GetForageDemands::get_diet_composition().
 - Update the UML diagram in \ref sec_herbiv_herbivorebase.

 ### How to add a new mortality factor {#sec_herbiv_new_mortality}